Mercedes-Benz W124: 1990: Exports, EGR and overdrive

 In June 1990, two Italy-specific models were introduced: the 250TD Turbo estate and the 200CE coupé, to be in lower tax bands as per smaller engine displacement.
 Also in 1990, the diesels would make a comeback into the US market for the 1991 MY, but with the turbocharged five-cylinder OM 602 engines, badged as 300D 2.5 Turbo and 300TD 2.5 Turbo.
 Standard on the US models and optional on other turbocharged diesels was exhaust gas recirculation used in conjunction DPF and oxidation catalysts.
 Unlike the Petrol engine converters, these did not hamper engine performance, but did offer reduced emissions making the option a worthy investment in markets where road tax was tied to CO_{2}.
-The technology would be offered on atmospheric Diesels in spring of 1991.
+The technology would be offered on non-turbo Diesels in the spring of 1991.